ghdk/pytorch/README.md

-# Extensions for PyTorch

-This repo holds a number of extensions for PyTorch.
+# A study of source code generation

+The aim of this [project](https://github.com/ghdk/pytorch) is to study the problem of generating source code through AI algorithms.
+The project builds on [PyTorch](https://pytorch.org).
 The current development branch is [e2.8.0](https://github.com/ghdk/pytorch/tree/e2.8.0) which is based on the `v2.8.0` release of PyTorch.